Bukit Rahman Putra Selangor, Malaysia Travel Guide

 Taman Botani Perdana (Perdana Botanical Garden, KL): An extensive green lung in the heart of Kl.
 KLCC Park: A modern park surrounding the Petronas Twin Towers, offering a beautiful lake with a synchronized light and sound fountain show.

 Kepong Metropolitan Park (Kepong): A large, popular park for kite flying.
-Forest Research Institute Malaysia (FRIM) (Kepong): A lush rainforest reserve.
+Forest Research Institute Malaysia (FRIM) (Kepong): A rich and green rainforest reserve.
 Kanching Waterfalls (Rawang): A multi-tiered waterfall within a forest reserve.

-Zoo Negara (KL): The National Zoo of Malaysia, home to a wide array of local and international animal species, including giant pandas.
+Zoo Negara (KL): The National Zoo of Malaysia, the location of a wide array of local and international animal species, including giant pandas.
 Tasik Biru (Blue Lake, Kundang): A former mining pond with striking blue waters, a scenic spot for photography.

 FRIM (Kepong) holds opportunities for bird watching and spotting smaller forest creatures in their natural habitat.
 Kuala Selangor Nature Park (approx. 1 hour drive): A coastal nature reserve with mangals, home to various bird species, including migratory birds.